safakgur/socket-awaitable/Readme.md

 ## Analysis
 ### SocketAwaitable Class
-SocketAwaitable is an awaitable alternative for SocketAsyncEventArgs, therefore it exposes most of its functionalities.
+SocketAwaitable is a complete, awaitable alternative for SocketAsyncEventArgs.

 #### Major Differences
 These are the differences that seperate SocketAwaitable from SocketAsyncEventArgs the most.